General and Durable Power of Attorney in North Carolina

 At Brady Cobin Law Group, our attorneys focus on matters related to wills, probate issues, and elder law matters.
 We focus on the quality of the relationships we build with clients rather than the quantity of the cases we handle.
 Our founding attorney R. Daniel Brady also is a Certified Public Accountant.
 He brings the financial knowledge of a CPA to tax issues to consider as part of estate planning.

 Andrew was recommended to us when we had a desire to update our trust and it turned out to be a very beneficial association.
 My wife and I worked with both Andrew and Elizabeth who both were highly knowledgeable and skilled at the same time were patient and attentive to answer our numerous questions.
-We will continue to utilize their services in the future as the needs arise and we highly encourage anyone that is estate planning to reach out to them, we are confident that they will service you well.
+We will continue to utilize their services in the future as the needs arise and we highly encourage anyone that is estate planning to reach out to them, we are confident that they will serve you well.

 Review by: Michael Angeli